Sodbo/cGWASdata/README.md

 - exact_cGWAS_functions.R: the main function for calculation of cGWAS using uGWAS results and correlation matrices.
 All descriptions are in file.

-- figure2_corrplot.R: in case you want to produce the same beautiful pictures as Figure 2, feel free to use some code of this script ;)
+- main_BN.R: script runs the cGAS analysis where covariates where selected based on biochemical distances between metabolites

+- main_GGM.R: script runs the cGAS analysis where covariates where selected based on partial correlations between metabolites.

+- Suppl.table.1A.R: script that creates Supplementary Table 1A, that compares results of uGAS and BN-cGAS

+- Suppl.table.1B.R: script that creates Supplementary Table 1B, that compares results of BN-cGAS and GGM-cGAS

+- Suppl.table.2.R: script that creates Supplementary Table 2, where all loci found by GGM-cGAS and uGAS are collected

+- Figure_1.R: scripts reproduce Figure 1 presented in the paper

+- Figure_2.R: scripts reproduce Figure 2 presented in the paper

+- clumping_functions.R: fuinctions for performing clumping of GWAS results

+- utilities.R: utilities function that are used by exact_cGWAS_functions

 ### Citation

 If you use the exact_cGWAS_functions.R and the other procedures, respectively, please cite:

-Tsepilov, Y. A., Sharapov, S. Z., Zaytseva, O. O., Krumsiek, J., Prehn, C., Adamski, J., … Aulchenko, Y. S. (2017).
+Tsepilov, Y. A., Sharapov, S. Z., Zaytseva, O. O., Krumsiek, J., Prehn, C., Adamski, J., … Aulchenko, Y. S. (2018).
 A network-based conditional genetic association analysis of the human metabolome.
 Submitted